Batch: SFTP

 Where to upload

-Once you are logged in to the server, you will see a data folder.
-This is the place where you have to upload the files.
+Once you are logged in to the server, please use the input folder under the data folder to upload the files.
 Within this folder, create subdirectories for each "type" of file you are uploading.
 If you have flattened your data to all be included into one file you do not have to do this step.
 Examples of file types:

 • Transactions